-Mass Flow Controllers (MFCs) are critical instruments in the bioreactor, responsible for maintaining precise gas control during the development of biologically active pharmaceutical grade cells and tissues.
+Mass Flow Controllers (MFCs) are critical instruments in the gas management subsystem for the bioreactor, responsible for maintaining precise gas control during the development of biologically active pharmaceutical grade cells and tissues.
 Key gasses including N2, O2, Air and CO2 flow through the MFC and into the bioreactor to control the cell growth and must not be contaminated by foreign materials in the gas supply.
 This is especially important for pharmaceutical products, such as insulin and other drugs, which are injected into the body.

 Many MFCs use elastomer sealing materials, so they should be certified as safe for these critical applications.
 The Brooks Instrument SLA Series Biotech mass flow controller, described in more detail below, can offer USP Class VI/ADI-free certification for all elastomeric material in the gas stream of the MFC (wetted path) including: